Upgrade your skills in a fast-growing field.

 The Master of Information and Communications Technology will boost your career prospects by equipping you with high-level professional skills.
 You will develop your understanding in data analytics, data science engineering, data and process management, domain knowledge and research methods.
 You will understand the ethical implications with respect to privacy and security in the analysis and use of data, how the effective management and use of data has and will continue to transform organisations through digital innovation.
 You will apply research methods and skills to develop innovative solutions to business problems.

-To be considered for admission candidates would normally be required to possess and undergraduate degree from a recognised higher education institution or equivalent.
-Students who have completed a Bachelor Degree (AQF Level 7) in Information and Communication Technology may be eligible to apply for 48 units of block credit.
+To be considered for admission candidates require completion of a recognised Bachelor degree from a recognised higher education institution or equivalent.
+Students who have completed a Bachelor Degree in Information and Communication Technology may be eligible to apply for 48 units of block credit.
 The 48 units (four courses) credited will be determined by the courses students have completed and will be assessed on a case by case basis.
 Candidates whose first language is other than English must demonstrate an appropriate level of English proficiency.
 Refer to the English language requirements.

 Graduates will be prepared to undertake careers in the ICT field including business analyst, data scientist, database administrator, and systems administrator.